Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ```

-## Destructuring in functional arguments
+## Destructuring in Functional Arguments

-There is a use case where we need to destructure the typed functional argument which can be done using the below example:
+There is a use case where you need to destructure the typed functional argument, which you can do as follows:

 ```typescript
 interface ParseResult{